-While it is not hard to switch from one field to the other, what seems to be the biggest problem for a lot of people is getting their foot in the door.
+While it is not hard to switch from one field to the other, the biggest hurdle for people is to get their foot in the door.

-To make the switch easier, you could start by familiarizing yourself with the industry by joining relevant programs, network with people in your target industry, consider career coaching, gain relevant skills, update your resume among others.
+The best option is to familiarize yourself with the industry by joining relevant programs, networking with people in the target industry, career coaching, and gaining relevant skills.

 Have You Considered Becoming An Operator?